tpremoli/ltn-demonstrator/docs/architecture/README.md

 ![System Architecture](system-architecture.png)

 The system architecture consists of the following components:
-- A user
+- A user.
-- The LTN simulation software
+- The LTN simulation software.
-- The Unity engine and C# runtime
+- The Unity engine and C# runtime.
-- The local filesystem on the machine
+- The local filesystem on the machine.
-- The local machine used to run the software
+- The local machine used to run the software.

 These are described in further detail below.